Free website audit · a plan and a fair price built around your business · no lock-in

 What Eventbrite, Universe and DICE actually charge.

-Event ticketing platforms publish "free for organizers" but make money on per-ticket booking fees, either charged to the attendee (most common) or paid by the organizer.
-Either way, the money comes off the same pot.
-Plus a Stripe-style payment fee on top.
+Event ticketing platforms publish "free for organisers" but make money on per-ticket booking fees, either charged to the attendee (most common) or paid by the organiser, and they own the attendee list, so the people who came to your event are theirs to market to.
+Either way, the money comes off the same pot, plus a Stripe-style payment fee on top.
 The result for a typical UK event:

-PlatformPer ticket feePayment feeOn a £25 ticket × 200 sold
+PlatformPer ticket feeWho owns the attendeesOn a £25 ticket × 200 sold

-For one 200-ticket event you save £200–400 vs. Eventbrite.
-Over a season of 12 events: £2.5k–5k.
+For one 200-ticket event the fair module fee is a fraction of the £350 to £550 Eventbrite, Universe or DICE would charge.
+Over a season of 12 events the gap runs into thousands.
 Plus you keep the attendee data (Eventbrite famously makes it hard to export), plus you keep the SEO equity (no "Buy on Eventbrite" outbound link), plus no risk of de-platforming during ticket-on-sale week (which has happened to multiple UK events in the last 24 months).

 For organisations running recurring events, the cumulative numbers get serious quickly: a 50-event-a-year operation easily saves £15k+/year in platform fees vs. Eventbrite.